 We integrate communication with various forms of subject-matter expertise; as a result, we have students with bachelor’s and master’s degrees from a wide range of fields.

 The many publications that ISU faculty members have produced and edited are heavily cited in other publications and have earned faculty members over a dozen national awards.
 The Journal of Business and Technical Communication is published from the ISU department, as are the Technical Communication Library (physically located here and directed here), and the Journal for Business Communication (also edited at Iowa State).

-The English Department at ISU is large, with programs in Creative Writing and Environment, Literature, English Education, Teaching English as a Second Language/Applied Linguistics, Communication Studies and Speech Communication.
-PhD students in RPC have the opportunity to study and work with faculty in a wide range of specialties.
+The English Department at ISU is large, with programs in Creative Writing and Environment, Literature, English Education, Teaching English as a Second Language, Applied Linguistics and Technology, Communication Studies, and Speech Communication.
+Students in RPC have the opportunity to study and work with faculty in a wide range of specialties.
 The ISU Human-Computer Interaction Initiative as well as major NSF-funded initiatives like Iowa Iowa EPSCoR and Symbi have proven excellent sites for study and collaboration among our graduate students, as have the College of Business and the Department of Agronomy.

 Digital technologies are an essential part of professional communication.
 The skill to use them to produce high-quality communication products is not a talent; it is mastered by working in communities that foster such skills.
 The Rhetoric and Professional Communication programs have access to some of the best computer/technology resources available to any rhetoric program in the world; our technology resources are far superior to those in many other rhetoric programs.